thanos-io/thanos/docs/components/store.md

       --sync-block-duration=3m   Repeat interval for syncing the blocks between local and remote view.
       --block-sync-concurrency=20
-                                 Number of goroutines to use when syncing blocks from object storage.
+                                 Number of goroutines to use when constructing index-cache.json blocks from object storage.
       --min-time=0000-01-01T00:00:00Z
                                  Start of time range limit to serve.
 Thanos Store will serve only metrics, which happened